Which Heads Matter for Reasoning? RL-Guided KV Cache Compression: Methodology

 \section{Methodology}

-In this section, we present \shortname, a novel \emph{reasoning heads} identification framework to guide efficient KV cache compression for reasoning LLMs, as illustrated in \Figref{fig:method}.
-These identified \emph{reasoning heads} are essential for reasoning behaviors, while others are compressible.
-To achieve this, we first use mixed attention with gating adapters to quantify each head's reliance on complete or compressed KV cache usage.
+In this section, we present \shortname, a novel reasoning-critical head identification method to guide efficient KV cache compression for reasoning LLMs, as illustrated in \cref{fig:method}.
+We operationally define ``\textbf{reasoning-critical heads}'' as KV heads that significantly degrade reasoning under local KV cache access; these require a full KV cache to maintain CoT consistency, while others are compressible.
+To achieve this, we follow prior head-reallocation methods to use mixed attention with gating adapters to quantify each head's reliance on complete or compressed KV cache usage.
 Then we apply RL with sparsity pressure to optimize the gating adapters based on a verifiable reward signal, naturally capturing reasoning behaviors.
-Finally, we introduce two complementary stabilization techniques to address the conflict between dense regularization and sparse rewards as the sparsity of adapters increases.
+Finally, we introduce two complementary stabilization techniques to address the conflict between dense regularization and sparse rewards as the sparsity increases.